 a.
 Frontline Plus: This liquid is safe for use on both cats and dogs.
 To be effective against ticks it should be applied every 2 weeks.

 b.
-Advantix: This liquid is toxic to cats and can only be used on dogs.
+Advantix: This liquid is can only be used on dogs.
 To be effective against ticks it should be applied every 3 weeks.

-All of these products are available for home delivery through our delivery service.
+All of these products are available from Vetopia Online Store for home delivery throughout Hong Kong.